compsocialscience/summer-institute/tom.md

 ## Annual Conference

 The TOM Annual Conference brings together leading scholars, practitioners, and emerging researchers to present cutting-edge work on digital technologies, polarization, and open-mindedness.
 The conference is held at Duke University and is free to attend.
-Dates to be announced.
+The confirmed date for the 2026 annual conference is **Thursday, April 2**.

 ### Conference Schedule

+_Please note: The schedule is subject to change.
+Check back for the latest updates._

 <table class="table table-bordered table-hover mt-3">
   <thead class="thead-dark">